Subrogation occurs when an insurer takes your place in a legal battle to recoup money paid on a claim.

 It sounds complicated, but there’s a simple reason that insurance providers engage in subrogation: it gives them a better chance at getting their money back.
 Because they’re more likely to recoup the cost of a claim, insurance companies that use this technique can often lower their insurance premiums.
 That means subrogation can end up benefiting both the insurance provider, who gets back the money from the claim, and the policyholder, who may pay a lower premium as a result.

 However, it’s not always beneficial for the policyholder.
 If your insurance company has paid your claim, and then you receive money from the party that caused the damages, you may have to reimburse your insurance company up to the amount that it paid you.

-Subrogation policies vary depending on the policy and the insurance provide.
+Subrogation policies vary depending on the policy and the insurance provided.
 Compare multiple policies with one application online with Insureon, and consult with one of our licensed agents for more information.